Victor-Palha/AshChat/docs/chat_connection.md

 The WebSocket connection URL for the chat service is `ws://localhost:4000/socket/`.
 The client must connect to this URL to establish a WebSocket connection with the server.

 ### Connection Process
-To connect to the chat service, the client must send some informations to the server.
-The client must send a `connect` message to the server with the following informations:
+To connect to the chat service, the client must send some information to the server.
+The client must send a `connect` message to the server with the following information:
 - `token` - The user's authentication jwt token.
 - `device_unique_id` - The unique id of the device that the user is connecting from.
 - `preferred_language` - The preferred language of the user.

 After sending the `connect` message, the client can connect to the channels and start sending and receiving messages.
 #### Chat Channel
-To connect to the chat channel, the client must send a `join` message to the server with the following informations:
+To connect to the chat channel, the client must send a `join` message to the server with the following information:
 - `chat:room_id` - The id of the chat room that the user wants to join.
     - Example: `chat:1`
 After sending the `join` message, the client can start sending and receiving messages in the chat room.
 ##### Sending Messages
-To send a message in the chat room, the client must send a `message` message to the server channel with the `send_message` event and the following informations:
+To send a message in the chat room, the client must send a `message` message to the server channel with the `send_message` event and the following information:
 - `content` - The content of the message.
 - `mobile_ref_id` - The unique id of the message in the client side.